SMC One: The McLuhan Seminar in...

 What is the course?

 SMC165H1, the Boyle Seminar in Scripts and Stories, is a half-course worth 0.5 credits.
-It will be offered in Winter 2020.
+It will be offered in Fall 2019.
 The course consists of lectures, seminar discussions, language instruction, workshops, and distinguished guest speakers.
 You will engage with language and material culture and learn how to investigate historical questions and make claims backed by documentary evidence.
 Through books and textual cultures, you will examine the intellectual, cultural, and spiritual contributions that the Celtic-speaking peoples made to mediaeval Europe.

 What will I be reading?